casualwriter/vanilla-chatgpt/README.md

 A minimal ChatGPT client by vanilla javascript, run from local or any web host

-For example,
+For example, direct run from github source folder

 * https://raw.githack.com/casualwriter/vanilla-chatgpt/main/source/index.html
 * https://raw.githack.com/casualwriter/vanilla-chatgpt/main/source/vanilla-chatgpt.html

 ![](https://github.com/casualwriter/vanilla-chatgpt/blob/main/vanilla-chatgpt.jpg)

 This repository includes 2 version of vanilla-chatGPT, and a js library for chatGPT API.

-1. [index.html](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/index.html) is the all-in-one version of vanilla-chatGPT. no dependence.
+1. [index.html](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/index.html) is a single file version of vanilla-chatGPT. no dependence.
 2. [vanilla-chatgpt.html](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/vanilla-chatgpt.html) is the minimum version using casual-markdown.js and vanilla-chatgpt.js.
-2. [vanilla-chatgpt.js](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/vanilla-chatgpt.js) the js library reusable for your chatGPT client.
+3. [vanilla-chatgpt.js](https://github.com/casualwriter/vanilla-chatgpt/blob/main/source/vanilla-chatgpt.js) the js library reusable for your chatGPT client.

-The program is very simple in 360/150 lines of code.
-You may revise it for further customization.
+The program is very simple in 360/150 lines of code, easy to be revised in your purposes.

 ### vanilla-chatgpt.js